Rob-Willson/Phobos-GIMP-Scripts/README.md

 # Phobos-GIMP-Scripts
- Python-Fu Scripts for GIMP to automate certain tasks
+ Python-Fu scripts for GIMP to automate certain tasks